 The labor theory of life is fundamental to the longstanding proletarian critique of bourgeois naturalism.
 In the foundational statement of historical materialism, Marx and Engels warned of the seductive allure of "ruling ideas."
 Across their lives, perhaps no critique of ruling ideas featured more prominently than their ruthless deconstruction and mockery of Malthus's "natural law" arguments.
-They understood, as many today do not, that Malthus's ideological emphasis was not overpopulation in itself, but the invocation of "natural law" to justify capitalism's brutal inequality.46
+They understood, as many today do not, that Malthus's ideological emphasis was not overpopulation in itself, but the invocation of "natural law" to justify capitalism's brutal inequality (Marx and Engels 1975, 59; see McNally 1993, Santora 2025, Moore 2021a).

 If that class war is justified through natural law, the labor theory of life is its dialectical kryptonite.
 Following Marx and Engels, I'll share four major observations on the real ground of history and historical method.
-(Whether or not my historical interpretations are correct, flawed, or a bit of both is what we should be discussing - and what the ecosocialists are not.)
-First, the labor process is, for communists, the ontological and methodological point of entry for the historical study of human relations, which are always more than human - thereby giving real substance to the empty phraseology of "critical" theorists.47 This is especially true for the history of class societies.
+(Whether or not my historical interpretations are correct, flawed, or a bit of both is what we should be discussing-and what the ecosocialists are not.)
+First, the labor process is, for communists, the ontological and methodological point of entry for the historical study of human relations, which are always "more than human"-thereby giving real substance to the empty phraseology of "critical" theorists (e.g. Haraway 2016).
+This is especially true for the history of class societies.

 Second, the labor process is a metabolic contradiction.
-It variously expresses, internalizes and mediates the concrete dynamics of class through its "dialectical inversions."48 Above all this involves the mixing of dialectical and non-dialectical antagonisms in the web of life: of "natural bases" and their "subsequent modification."49 This means class contradictions are metabolic all the way down - without flattening the "socio-natural properties" of any specific metabolic arrangement.50
+It variously expresses, internalizes, and mediates the concrete dynamics of class through its "dialectical inversions" (Marx 1976, 423).
+Above all, this involves the mixing of dialectical and non-dialectical antagonisms in the web of life: of "natural bases" and their "subsequent modification" (Marx and Engels 1975, 31.)
+This means class contradictions are metabolic all the way down-without flattening the "socio-natural properties" of any specific metabolic arrangement (Marx 1976, 165).

 Third, the modern proletariat can only exist world-historically.
-That worldhistorical existence unfolds through the class struggle over surplus value, whose labor processes unfold through a doubly "twofold relation."51 On the one hand, this is the "production of life, both of one's own in labour and of fresh life in procreation: this social metabolism unifies the differentiate unity of production and reproduction which every class society must create and regulate.52 Simultaneously, these labor relations and processes manifest "on the one hand as a natural, on the other as a social relation."
+That world-historical existence unfolds through the class struggle over surplus value, whose labor processes unfold through a doubly "twofold relation" (Marx and Engels 1975, 43).
+On the one hand, this is the "production of life, both of one's own in labour and of fresh life in procreation" (ibid).
+This social metabolism unifies the differentiated unity of production and reproduction which every class society must create and regulate (see also Seccombe 1992).
+On the other hand, capitalist metabolisms are not shaped by a "riff" between Nature and Society, but emerge through the class struggle; they are a class struggle.
+These labor relations and processes manifest "as a natural [and]... a social relation" (Marx and Engels 1975, 43).